MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 The first two commands use `Invoke-Command` to run a `Get-Process` command for the PowerShell process.
 The output of the first command includes the **PsComputerName** property, which contains the name of the computer on which the command ran.
-The output of the second command, which uses **HideComputerName**, does not include the **PsComputerName** column.
+The output of the second command, which uses **HideComputerName**, doesn't include the **PsComputerName** column.

 ### Example 11: Run a script on all the computers listed in a text file

 This example uses the `Invoke-Command` cmdlet to run the `Sample.ps1` script on all the computers listed in the `Servers.txt` file.
 The command uses the **FilePath** parameter to specify the script file.
-This command lets you run the script on the remote computers, even if the script file is not accessible to the remote computers.
+This command lets you run the script on the remote computers, even if the script file isn't accessible to the remote computers.

 ```powershell